 Mets Sign RP Jeurys Familia

 The Mets have brought back reliever Jeurys Familia, signing him to a three year deal worth $30 million.
 Familia, was traded from the Mets to the A’s in mid-July last season.
 Between those two teams, he posted a 3.13 ERA, 1.22 WHIP, and a 2.65 FIP.
-Still, there were a couple of red flags from this past season.
+Still, there was one glaring red flag from Familia this past season.
 His ground ball rate went down by a huge amount, going from 60.3% to 46.3%.
 Considering he’s your typical sinker ball power pitcher, that’s concerning.
 However, he struck out batters at a solid rate (10.4 K/9) and his walks were down from the year before (5.5 BB/9 to 3.5 BB/9).
 As long as he continues to show more consistent command and his ground ball rates go slightly up, than this a solid move.
 However, Familia isn’t exactly consistent, and the Mets may have been better off signing someone more reliable such as David Robertson.
 This isn’t a bad deal by any means, but it’s the type of deal where the Mets are getting market value at the best and likely won’t receive any excess value from this contract.

 Mets Sign C Wilson Ramos